Scopes in Koin Annotations

 is defined as single

-definition, in root.
+definition, in the root.
 MyScopedComponent

 and MyOtherScopedComponent